sfvicente/BlazorBestPracticesAndGuidelines/Docs/ApplicationDevelopment/Debugging.md

 }
 ```
 <br><br>

-## Blazor Web Assembly Debugging

-_Blazor WebAssembly_ applications can be debugged using the following tools:
-	- Browser development tools in Edge (version 80 or later) and Chrome (version 70 or later)
-	- Visual Studio Integrated development environments (IDEs)

 ### Add a delay at the start of the `OnInitialized` or `OnInitialized¿sync` methods if breakpoints are not being hit.